testbenchcc/recorder/README.md

 - Compact headers and labels for maximum content density
 - Responsive layouts that adapt to any screen size

+The **Transcription** modal also includes a vertical VAD timeline with a white playback marker line that moves as audio plays, making it easy to see the current position at a glance.

 > **Tip:** The transcription modal now intelligently caches data:
 > - **Opening the modal**: Loads cached transcriptions and VAD segments when available, avoiding unnecessary API calls
 > - **Resend button**: Re-runs transcription while preserving the waveform visualization and timeline annotations